 Ch 125 abc.
 The Elements of Quantum Chemistry.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ch 21 abc or an equivalent brief introduction to quantum mechanics.
 A first course in molecular quantum mechanics consisting of a quantitative treatment of quantum mechanics with applications to systems of interest to chemists.
 The basic elements of quantum mechanics, the electronic structure of atoms and molecules, the interactions of radiation fields and matter, scattering theory, and reaction rate theory.
-Instructor: McKoy (a), Weitekamp (b).
-Part c not offered 2014-15.
+Instructor: McKoy.
+Part c not offered 2013-14.

 Ch 126.
 Molecular Spectra and Molecular Structure.
 9 units (3-0-6); third term.
 Prerequisite: Ch 21 and Ch 125 a taken concurrently, or instructor's permission.
 Quantum mechanical foundations of the spectroscopy of molecules.
 Topics include quantum theory of angular momentum, rovibrational Hamiltonian for polyatomic molecules, molecular symmetry and permutation-inversion groups, electronic spectroscopy, interaction of radiation and matter.
-Not offered 2014-15.
+Instructor: Okumura